The primary objective of an investment bank serves to underwrite new securities issued by its clients.

-- Take as many courses and training as you can and then list them on your CV.
-They will be impressed to see that, even if you don’t have actual working experience, you have all the knowledge.
+- Take as many courses and training as possible and then list them on your CV.
+They will be impressed to see that you have all the knowledge even if you don’t have actual work experience.

 - Never stop learning and keep up to date.
-Listen to the news, follow the trade press and read all the articles and books that appear every year.
+Listen to the news, follow the trade press, and read all the articles and books that appear yearly.

 - Never get your inspiration from movies such as Wall Street.
 This is real life, and your employer will not appreciate you not knowing the difference.

 - Learn financial modeling